-- 1. From the Enterprise Manager Console, click the Targets tab. - 2.
-Click the Siebel tab. - 3.
-Select Application Services from the View drop-down list. - Select the Siebel service you want to remove and click Remove.
+- 1. From the Targets menu of the Enterprise Manager Console, select Siebel. - 2.
+Select Application Services from the View drop-down list. - 3.
+Select the Siebel service you want to remove and click Remove.
 The Siebel service is now removed.